Jacinto27/vscode-R_Wiki/Interacting-with-R-terminals.md

 ## Sending code to R terminals

+By default, if there is no active R terminal, then a new R terminal will be created before sending code to it.
+To always send code to the active terminal without creating a new one, turn on `r.alwaysUseActiveTerminal` in VS Code settings.

+The behavior of sending code to the terminal is following:

 * If a range of code is selected, then the selected code will be sent to the terminal.
 * If no code is selected, then an executable range of code will be sent to the terminal and the cursor will move to the next line.